mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Service.md

 ### Get service listeners

 Get the listeners of a service.
 The _:name_ in the URI must be a valid service name with all whitespace replaced with hyphens.
-The service names are case-insensitive.

 ```
 GET /v1/services/:name/listeners